PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 3. Studies investigating churn rates by industry use different methodologies and data sets.
 They often come to conflicting conclusions.

 4. Companies who self report churn rate are liable to, erm... lie.
 After all, who wants to admit they have a churn problem?
-More likely, they'll use different definitions of churn specific to their business.
+They might also define churn in their own, special way.

 5. What's "good" for a mature business is very different to what's good for a pre-product-market fit, early-stage startup.